EmberCraze/rust_calculator/README.md

 ## About

-This is a wasm calculator using the rust programming language
+This is a wasm calculator using the rust programming language live at https://embercraze.github.io/rust_calculator/

 ## 🚴 Usage